koral--/android-gif-drawable/README.md

 + `isRecycled()` - checks whether drawable is recycled
 + `getError()` - returns last error details

+##Upgrading from 1.1.3
+`src` XML attribute in `GifTextureView` has been renamed to `gifSource` to avoid possible conflict with other libraries

 ##Upgrading from 1.0.x
 ####Proguard configuration update
 Proguard configuration has changed.
 See [Proguard configuration](#proguard) section.